How to photograph crochet

 4. Edit your photos

-There are also lots of free apps out there (I use one called A Color Story or Lightroom for mobile which is free!).
+There are also lots of free apps out there as well as built in editing capabilities on your phone (I use Lightroom for mobile which is free!).
 Whatever you do, don’t be seduced by all the filters and stickers etc. Adding a few filters is just fine, but you don’t want your photo to look fake or overdone.

 How to photograph crochet

-5. Consider the types of photo’s you take
+5. Consider the angles when you photograph crochet

 When you photograph crochet, instead of taking just one photo showing the whole of your crocheted item, consider breaking this down into a few shots, including: